iasssy/GO/v.1/README.md

 This Go program reads a large file containing a list of IP addresses and calculates the number of unique IP addresses in the file.
 The program efficiently partitions the file and uses a bitmap to count unique IPs, making it suitable for processing large files.

-It was able to process a 106GB file in 7 hours, 50 minutes.
+It was able to process "ip_addresses" (a 106GB file) in 7 hours, 50 minutes.
+The result was 1000000000 unique IP addresses.

 ## Features